cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 However, the Application logic must be ready to cope with any possible run of the consensus algorithm for a given height, including bad periods (byzantine proposers, network being asynchronous).
-In these cases, the sequence of calls to ABCI++ methods may not be so straighforward, but the Application should still be able to handle them, e.g., without crashing.
+In these cases, the sequence of calls to ABCI++ methods may not be so straightforward, but the Application should still be able to handle them, e.g., without crashing.
 The purpose of this section is to define what these sequences look like in a precise way.